-- 15L.
-(1) The common law rules governing the admissibility of evidence of bad character in criminal proceedings are abolished. - (2) Subsection (1) is subject to any rule of law under which in criminal proceedings evidence of a person's reputation is admissible for the purposes of proving his bad character.
+Abolition of rules 15L.
+(1) The common law rules governing the admissibility of evidence of bad character in criminal proceedings are abolished.

+(2) Subsection (1) is subject to any rule of law under which in criminal proceedings evidence of a person's reputation is admissible for the purpose of proving his bad character.
-Non-accused's bad character

-- 15M.
-(1) In criminal proceedings evidence of the bad character of a person, other than the accused, is admissible where- - (a) it is important explanatory evidence: - (b) it has substantial probative value in relation to a matter which- - (i) is in issue in the proceedings; and - (ii) is of substantial importance in the context of the case as a whole; or - (c) all parties to the proceedings agree to the evidence being admissible.
+Non-accused's 15M.
+(1) In criminal proceedings bad character evidence of the bad character of a person, other than the accused, is admissible where-

+- (a) it is important explanatory evidence; - (b) it has substantial probative value in relation to a matter which- - (i) is in issue in the proceedings; and - (ii) is of substantial importance in the context of the case as a whole; or

-- (2) For the purpose of subsection (1)(a), evidence is important explanatory evidence if- - (a) without it, the Court or jury would find it impossible or difficult to understand other evidence in the case; and - (b) its value in understanding the case as a whole is substantial. - (3) In assessing the probative value of evidence for the purpose of subsection (1)(b), the Court shall have regard, in particular, to the following factors- - (a) the nature and number of the events to which the evidence relates; - (b) when those events are alleged to have happened or existed; - (c) where- - (i) the evidence is evidence of a person's misconduct, and - (ii) it is suggested that the evidence has probative value by reason of similarity between that misconduct and other alleged misconduct, the nature and extent of the similarities and the dissimilarities between each of the alleged instances of misconduct;
+(2) For the purpose of subsection (1)(a), evidence is important explanatory evidence if-

+- (a) without it, the Court or jury would find it impossible or difficult to understand other evidence in the case; and - (b) its value in understanding the case as a whole is substantial.

+(3) In assessing the probative value of evidence for the purpose of subsection (1)(b), the Court shall have regard, in particular, to the following factors-

+- (a) the nature and number of the events to which the evidence relates; - (b) when those events are alleged to have happened or existed; - (c) where- - (i) the evidence is evidence of a person's misconduct, and - (ii) it is suggested that the evidence has probative value by reason of similarity between that misconduct and other alleged misconduct, the nature and extent of the similarities and the dissimilarities between each of the alleged instances of misconduct;